Floranaras/dotfiles/README.md

 ## Final Thoughts

 This rice is meant to offer a calm, elegant workspace — inspired by anime visuals and cosmic beauty.
-Whether you're coding, managing multiple terminal sessions, or vibing with lofi, this desktop is your new starry refuge.
+Whether you're coding, managing multiple terminal sessions, writing markdown documentation, or vibing with lofi, this desktop is your new starry refuge.

+The Neovim configuration is designed to be portable and work across different operating systems, with automatic plugin installation and a beautiful markdown preview system that renders directly in the terminal.

 > "Even the darkest nights will end, and the stars will shine again." ✨